tempestphp/tempest-framework/README.md

 # The PHP framework that gets out of your way.
 [![Coverage Status](https://coveralls.io/repos/github/tempestphp/tempest-framework/badge.svg?branch=main)](https://coveralls.io/github/tempestphp/tempest-framework?branch=main)

-Read how to get started with Tempest [here](https://tempest.stitcher.io).
+Tempest is a PHP framework that gets out of your way .
+Its design philosophy is that developers should write as little framework-related code as possible, so that they can focus on application code instead.
 Zero config, zero overhead.
 This is Tempest:

 ```php
 final readonly class BookController